 Lewis & Clark offers educational administration and leadership programs approved by the National Council for Accreditation of Teacher Education (NCATE) and the Oregon Teacher Standards and Practices Commission (TSPC).

 Preliminary Administrator License

-This program is designed for licensed teachers and/or personnel service providers who wish to become pre-K-12 administrators.
+This program is designed for licensed teachers and/or personnel service providers (school counselors, school psychologists, and school social workers) who wish to become pre-K-12 administrators.

 Licensure Program Requirements